ser-rse-bridge/sers/README.md

 put any content we want on the main site, there may be some situations where it is useful to put some content in a separate repository for management purposes.

+## Install & serve locally

+To encapsulate the dependencies for building this site locally, you can use `conda` (or as used here: `mamba`).

+1. Create a new `conda` environment with the name `jekyll` and the main dependencies from the environment definition file `conda-env.yml`:

+`mamba env create -n jekyll --file conda-env.yml`

+2. Activate the environment:

+`mamba activate jekyll`

+3. Install the website dependencies using the Ruby `bundler`:

+`bundle install`

+4. Serve the website on `http://127.0.0.1:4000`:

+`bundle exec jekyll serve` (optionally using `-w` to watch changes and update live)

+5. Stop the server with `CTRL` + `C`

 ## Usage

 To use this template, simply use the GitHub web user interface to create a new repo using this one